 On February 16, 2011, "E.T." featuring Kanye West, was released as the fourth single from Katy Perry's album Teenage Dream.

-On July 29, 2011, Katy Perry made her film debut as Smurfette in the 3D family motion picture The Smurfs.
+On July 29, 2011, Katy Perry made her film debut in the 3D family motion picture The Smurfs as Smurfette.

-Katy Perry spent a record-breaking 69 consecutive weeks in the top ten of the Billboard Hot 100 ending in September 2011.
+Up to September 2011, Katy Perry spent a record-breaking 69 consecutive weeks in the top ten of the Billboard Hot 100.

 On September 23, 2011, Katy Perry performed on the opening day of the 2011 Rock in Rio festival along with Elton John and Rihanna.

-In November 2011, Katy Perry received an honorary American Music Award and another Guinness record for being the second artist after Michael Jackson to achieve five number-one Billboard Hot 100 songs from one album.
+In November 2011, Katy Perry received an honorary American Music Award and another Guinness World Record for being the second artist after Michael Jackson to have five number-one Billboard Hot 100 songs from one album.

-On December 10, 2011, Katy Perry hosted Saturday Night Live with Robyn as the musical guest.
+On December 10, 2011, Katy Perry hosted Saturday Night Live, with Robyn as the episode's musical guest, receiving positive reviews.

 On December 30, 2011, Russell Brand announced that he and Katy Perry were divorcing after 14 months of marriage.